Design rendering of Maxine Hall Health Center capital improvements

 Capital Improvement Project Overview

-Maxine Hall Health Center will soon undergo a $20 million capital improvement project and temporary relocation.
-In an 80 percent vote, San Francisco residents approved the improvements as part of the 2016 Public Health & Safety Bond.
-The clinic upgrades include:
+Maxine Hall Health Center will soon undergo a $7 million renovation project and temporary relocation.
+In an 80 percent vote, San Francisco residents approved $20 million in improvements for several health centers in the San Francisco Health Network, as part of the 2016 Public Health & Safety Bond.

 - Seismically safer building in case of an earthquake